plone/documentation/develop/addons/components/genericsetup.rst

         the plone site and 'logger' is the portal_setup logger.

-        But this method will be used as upgrade step, in which case 'context' will be portal_setup and 'logger' will be None.
+        But this method will be used as upgrade step, in which case 'context' will be portal_setup and 'logger' will be None."""

-        """
         if logger is None:
             # Called as upgrade step: define our own logger.
             logger = logging.getLogger('YOUR.PRODUCT')